 In other words, media logic not only sets the path for the institution of media, but also shapes how other institutions function.

 As a long-term social change, evidence of mediatization has been found in different institutions including politics.
 Media has been put into the “central position in most political routines, such as election campaigns, government communication, public diplomacy and image building, and national and international celebrations” (Mazzoleni, 2008, p.
-3047)(Mazzoleni, 2008, p.
-1).
-Accordingly, political actors have become media-driven (Mazzoleni, 2008; Mazzoleni & Schulz, 1999)(Mazzoleni, 2008; Mazzoleni & Schulz, 1999).
-Similarly, Esser (2013)(2013) and Stromback et al. (2009) claimed that political actors have adopted and internalized media logic in their thinking and behavior to a significant extent.
+3047).
+Accordingly, political actors have become media-driven (Mazzoleni, 2008; Mazzoleni & Schulz, 1999).
+Similarly, Esser (2013) and Stromback et al. (2009) claimed that political actors have adopted and internalized media logic in their thinking and behavior to a significant extent.
 For example, Bastien (2018) found that the style of how media cover topics has not only been incorporated but also subsequently grown in Canadian presidential debaters’ own discourses during the following four decades of 1968.
 Hjarvard (2013) summarized the process of political mediatization as “personalization” which could impede real clash and issue discussion in political debate, including presidential debate.

 Personalization in politics means that building personal image becomes crucial for politicians and accordingly politicians are “prone to make use of rhetorical pathos than the often logos-driven discussion”(Hjarvard, 2013, p.
 69).
 Accordingly, presidential debaters as the protagonists of a media event, would have to adapt to personalization more or less.
-Therefore, (D. P. Carlin, 1992)instead of issue discussion, building personal image might become their top priority.
-In other words, presidential debaters’ top priority could become self-expression rather than discussion, and accordingly the debaters may overly focus on their own moral considerations generated by their own sensitive moral foundations.
-Consequently, image would outweigh issue, real clash would be impeded, and moral divergence between every pair of debaters would be widened.
-We therefore construct our hypotheses as following:
+Therefore, issue could be mainly used in order to shape presidential debater’s own image (D. P. Carlin, 1992) rather than being discussed in order to explore solutions.
+In other words, presidential debaters my focus on self-expression – talking about their own issue stance – rather than responding and discussing with each other.
+That entails presidential debaters may have been increasingly overly focusing on their own moral considerations generated by their own sensitive moral foundations, and therefore moral divergence between every pair of debaters could have been widened.
+Accordingly, we construct our hypotheses as following:

 H3: Democratic presidential candidates (relatively liberal) have been increasingly focusing on care and fairness moral considerations, therefore carrying more moral load of these foundations in their arguments since the first televised presidential debate in 1960.